 Navajo Jewelry: A Legacy of Silver and Stone – Lois Essary Jacka.
 History of the Navajo tradition of jewelry making, processes and stones employed.
 A story as well as an inspiration.

 Professional Jewelry Making.
 Alan Revere.
 “When master goldsmith Alan Revere published Professional Goldsmithing in 1991, he brought traditional European trade education to the US for the first time, adapting it for an American audience.
 The book was a best seller (sic) and quickly became a standard text in the field.
 To mark the 2oth anniversary of this groundbreaking work, Revere and Brynmorgen Press offer a revised and expanded edition that includes new projects, scores of new photos, and a handsome new layout.
 What hasn’t changed is the precise instruction that makes this edition a fitting testament to its predecessor.”

 The Theory and Practice of Goldsmithing.
 Erhard Brepohl, Tim McCreight, Charles Lewton-Brain.
 “The English translation of the original German text, for many years the standard reference used by European jewelers.
-A comprehensive collection of information about materials, tools and techniques of metalsmithing with unique emphasis on the science and calculations behind familiar studio practice.”
+A comprehensive collection of information about materials, tools, and techniques of metalsmithing with a unique emphasis on the science and calculations behind familiar studio practice.”

-Contemporary Patination by Ronald D. Young – Hot and Cold patinas for brass, bronze and copper.
+Contemporary Patination by Ronald D. Young – Hot and Cold patinas for brass, bronze, and copper.